 Reporting on the Boston Marathon bombing became a platform for speculation and conjecture based not on what was known about the bombing, but a projection of individual bias as expert opinion.
 The nature of the spectacle requires linkage to other spectacles to establish a pattern that validates credibility.
 This is now the nature of the news as presented throughout the day, everyday.
 Everyday, every event, is a spectacle for drawing attention to the screen.

 As news became an entertainment medium, entertainment lost much of its distinctive appeal.
 The "news" isn't about the news, but a sensationalization of opinions about the news for the purpose of ratings and increased advertising revenue.
 On-air time space must be filled, and be paid for by ads.
 Without the sensationalism of the daily spectacle, no one would watch.
 The entertainment value of the news is the hook to tie us into a consumer culture of serial exhilaration and boredom.
-The difference between CNN and TMZ is one of degree, not of the difference between news and entertainment.
+The difference between CNN or Fox and TMZ is one of degree, not of the difference between news and entertainment.
 The difference between the reality TV of news and entertainment and the actual lives that people experience is the difference between the simulacrum and reality.